 New Zealand North Island two week road-trip itinerary

-Now we’ve got that out of the way, here’s a sample New Zealand Itinerary for the North Island in two weeks, following this we dropped our car off in Wellington and then flew down to Queensland, where we picked up another vehicle to do Queensland, Wanaka, Fox Glacier and Fjordland.
+Now we’ve got that out of the way, here’s a sample New Zealand Itinerary for the North Island in two weeks, following this we dropped our car off in Wellington and then flew down to Queenstown, where we picked up another vehicle to do Queenstown, Wanaka, Fox Glacier and Fjordland.